dpujadas/ansible-roles/decrypt-file/README.md

 decrypt-file
 ============

-This role decrypts and installs encrypted files.
+This role installs and, optionally, decrypts a set of files.

 Requirements
 ------------